Ditectrev/DP-203/README.md

 ### What should you recommend to prevent users outside the Litware on-premises network from accessing the analytical data store?

-- [x] a server-level virtual network rule
+- [ ] a server-level virtual network rule.
-- [ ] a database-level virtual network rule
+- [ ] a database-level virtual network rule.
-- [ ] a database-level firewall IP rule
+- [ ] a database-level firewall IP rule.
-- [ ] a server-level firewall IP rule
+- [x] a server-level firewall IP rule.

 ### You develop data engineering solutions for a company.
 A project requires the deployment of data to Azure Data Lake Storage.
 You need to implement role-based access control (RBAC) so that project members can manage the Azure Data Lake Storage resources.
 Which three actions should you perform?